cloudfoundry/cloud_controller_ng/docs/API_Overview.md

 To create the association during a `POST` or to edit it with a `PUT`, supply a an array of ids.
-For example, in the FooBaz has multiple Bars example above, a caller could issue a `POST /v2/FooBaz` with a body of `{ "bar_guid": [1, 5, 10]}` to make an initial assocation of the new FooBaz with Bars with ids 1, 5 and 10 (other attributes omitted).
+For example, in the FooBaz has multiple Bars example above, a caller could issue a `POST /v2/foo_baz` with a body of `{ "bar_guid": [1, 5, 10]}` to make an initial assocation of the new FooBaz with Bars with ids 1, 5 and 10 (other attributes omitted).
 Similarly, a `PUT` will update the assocations between the resources to only those provided in the list.

 Adding and removing elements from a large collection would be onerous if the entire list had to be provided every time.

+A `PUT /v2/foo_baz/1/bars/2` will add bar with id 2 to foobaz with id 1.

+A `DELETE /v2/foo_baz/1/bars/2` will remove bar with id 2 to from foobaz with id 1.

+Batching incremental updates may be supported in the future.
-To controll how the list of ids are added to the collection, supply the following query parameter `collection-method=add`, or `collection-method=replace`.
+To controll how the list of ids are added to the collection, supply the following query parameter `collection-method=add`, `collection-method=replace`, or `collection-method=delete`.
 If the collection-method is not supplied, it defaults to replace.

-(An alternative to the query parameters would have been to use POST and DELETE on the association url, however, this makes batch operations somewhat easier, and allows modifications to the association to be transacted with other changes to the resource.)
+NOTE: this is a future design note. collection-method is not currently supported.

 ### Inlining Relationships